-Please contact our Centre for further details about or to register your interest in psychological support services.
+Please contact us at email@example.com for further details about or to register your interest in psychological support services.

 Referrals are not required to access psychological support.
 However you may wish to consider whether you are entitled to rebates or benefits from government programs or private health insurers to offset your expenses.